 NAHMS recognizes this has been a tough year for the livestock industries and would like to provide an additional opportunity for producers to be included in the Feedlot Health 2021 study.

-Contacts will take place from 7/19/2021 through 7/30/2021.
-Please respond, if contacted by NASS, and take this opportunity to help tell the story of feedlot operations in the U.S. If you have additional questions or are a feedlot producer who was selected to be a part of the study, have not yet been contacted by NASS, but are interested in participating please call 1-888-424-7828 and mention your interest in participating in the NAHMS Feedlot Health 2021 study.
+If you have additional questions or are a feedlot producer who was selected to be a part of the study but have not yet been contacted by NAHMS staff to participate in Phase 2, please call 1-866-907-8190 and mention your interest in participating in the NAHMS Feedlot Health 2021 study.

 In light of the substantial market disruptions due to COVID-19, the original study plans for the National Animal Health Monitoring System's (NAHMS) Health Management on U.S. Feedlots 2020 Study were revisited and the study was delayed until 2021.